ml4sts/open-humanities/episodes/18-dynamic-content.md

 ::::::::::::::::::::::::: challenge
 ### Create your own Bibliography

-Find a citing that might be useful for your material and add it to your own `Bibliography.bib`
+Find a citing that might be useful for your material and add it to your own `references.bib`

 :::::::::::: solution
 ```
-touch Bibliography.bib
+touch references.bib
 ```
 copy the citing and place it inside the file